-Pesticide products used in Wisconsin must be registered with the Environmental Protection Agency (EPA) must also adhere to Wisconsin’s law on labeling directions including product storage, handling and use.
+Pesticide products used in Wisconsin must be registered with the Environmental Protection Agency (EPA) and users must also adhere to Wisconsin’s law on labeling directions including product storage, handling and use.
 Many of the Investigation and Compliance Section’s activities are inspections of these practices and their associated records, as well as investigations of potential violations of the general label provisions or specific prohibitions contained in ch.
 ATCP 29, Wis.
 Adm.
 Code, and ch.
 ATCP 30, Wis.
 Adm.
 Code.

 Implementation of Soil Fumigant Label Requirements

 Throughout 2014, staff continued to work with pesticide applicators, crop growers, and others to address questions about EPA’s new label requirements for certain soil fumigants that went into effect in 2013 during the implementation of the Phase 2 label changes.
-DATCP staff developed and distributed outreach materials, conducted field use observations, and updated the department’s webpage to assist with the implementation of these changes, which included buffer zones, posting and other requirements.
+DATCP staff developed and distributed outreach materials, conducted field use observations, and updated the Department’s webpage to assist with the implementation of these changes, which included buffer zones, posting and other requirements.

 Pesticide Use Observations, Records Inspections and Investigations

-Every year the department receives complaints relating to pesticide use.
+Every year the Department receives complaints relating to pesticide use.
 All pesticide complaints received are evaluated.
-For some, the department initiates investigations to determine if improper use (misuse) of pesticides occurred.
-Compliance activities resulting from 2013 pesticide use observations, records inspections and the 122 pesticide misuse investigations are discussed in the Compliance and Investigation section of the annual report.
+For some, the Department initiates investigations to determine if improper use (misuse) of pesticides occurred.
+Compliance activities resulting from 2014 pesticide use observations, records inspections and the 82 pesticide misuse investigations are discussed in the Compliance and Investigation section of the annual report.

 Pesticide Use Observations

 DATCP staff observe pesticide applications made by business and agricultural producers every year.
-The intent of observing a broad spectrum of pesticide application types is 1) to help ensure applicators comply with federal and state requirements for pesticide use, and 2) to keep the department informed and up-to-date on changing pests, technologies and application practices.
+The intent of observing a broad spectrum of pesticide application types is to help ensure applicators comply with federal and state requirements for pesticide use, and to keep the Department informed and up to date on changing pests, technologies and application practices.
 Through use observations, DATCP staff validate the proper use of products and required protection of persons and the environment.
 The observations also provide an opportunity to identify potential problems with the directions for use or sales/distribution practices.
-In 2013, DATCP used an updated inspection form to better address rule requirements and informational needs.

-Agricultural Use Observations: When a pesticide is applied to an agricultural commodity it is considered an agricultural use.
-During 2013, the department conducted 43 agricultural use observations.
-Staff focused primarily on products containing atrazine, soil fumigants, and pesticides used to treat seed.
-Agricultural pesticide use for honey production, ginseng and other crops were also observed.
-The department noted 22 violations associated with incomplete application records, negligent use of a pesticide and use of atrazine in an atrazine prohibition area.
+Agricultural Use Observations When a pesticide is applied to an agricultural commodity it is considered an agricultural use.
+During 2014, the Department conducted 35 agricultural use observations.
+Staff focused primarily on products containing atrazine, soil fumigants, and pesticides used by aerial applicators.
+Agricultural pesticide use for honey production and other crops was also observed.
+The Department noted six violations associated with incomplete application records and information to customer and an application by an unlicensed applicator.

-Non-Agricultural Use Observations: Non-Agricultural pesticide applications are made for reasons other than growing a crop; for example, to control bedbugs in a hospital.
-Staff completed 42 non-agricultural use observations in 2013.
-The department observed a variety of non-agricultural pesticide applications including those made to landscaped areas and right-of-ways, to the inside of structures, to protect wood, and to control aquatic vegetation and mosquitoes.
-Twenty violations were documented during these observations.
+Non-Agricultural Use Observations Non-agricultural pesticide applications are made for reasons other than growing a crop -- for example, to control bedbugs in a hospital.
+Staff completed 43 non-agricultural use observations in 2014.
+The Department observed a variety of non-agricultural pesticide applications including those made to landscaped areas and rights-of-way, to the inside of structures, and to control aquatic vegetation and mosquitoes.
+Twenty six violations were documented during these observations.
 The most common violation was incomplete pesticide application recordkeeping.
-Three observations identified uncertified or unlicensed individuals making pesticide applications.
+Two observations identified unlicensed individuals making pesticide applications.

-A small number of pesticide products are authorized for special uses under sections 18 and 24(c) of the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA).
+Pesticide Special Registration Observations A small number of pesticide products are authorized for special uses under sections 18 and 24(c) of the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA).
 These uses are otherwise not allowed by existing product registrations and labeling.
 In addition, EPA and/or DATCP may issue an experimental use permit that allows testing of pesticides.
 Each year, staff perform use observations related to these time-limited special authorizations to help determine if the unique directions for use of each special authorization are being followed.
 Numbers of observations, violations, and types of violations are included in the summaries for Agricultural and Non-Agricultural Use Observations.
-In 2013, DATCP staff determined that growers were still using products with expired labeling.
-In response, DATCP developed and distributed outreach to Wisconsin grower groups and business organizations to alert them of this issue.

 Private Applicator Records Inspection